rose-collectionservices/collection-services-manual/04-OVERVIEW OF ARCHIVAL PROCESSING AND COLLECTION ANALYSIS/readme.md

 extremely fragile material.
 Refer to the [Preservation During Processing](/9-PRESERVATION/readme.md/#preservation-during-processing) section for additional information.

-## 4.3 Determine Level of Arrangement and Description
+### 4.2.4 Determining Level of Arrangement and Description

 Start by analyzing the records (their content and context) at a high level.
 What does the collection as a whole tell us?
 What are the major pieces of the collection and